I’m a storyteller.

 I've mentored graduate students and run workshops at Columbia University, and have conducted design lectures at NYU, as well as University of the Arts.
 I've instructed Computer Graphics at Northampton Community College in Bethlehem, PA, focusing on Adobe Illustrator and Adobe Photoshop, as well as foundational graphic design principles.

-I was one of the seven Design Directors on the panel for the sold-out Society of Publication Designers (SPD) Speaker Series "For the Love of Entertainment Weekly," and I most recently was chosen to participate in "The Art of Rolling Stone," a one-day conference devoted to the design, typography and photography of Rolling StoneI have received numerous awards from SPD, American Society of Magazine Editors, Society of Illustrators, and American Illustration.
+I was one of the seven Design Directors on the panel for the sold-out Society of Publication Designers (SPD) Speaker Series "For the Love of Entertainment Weekly," and I was chosen to participate in "The Art of Rolling Stone," a one-day conference devoted to the design, typography and photography of Rolling StoneI have received numerous awards from SPD, American Society of Magazine Editors, Society of Illustrators, and American Illustration.

 I'm also a scrappy entrepreneur.
 As much a lifestyle change as it was a fresh challenge, I took a planned-pause from the "known" to try my hand at the "unknown."
 I dove into entrepeneurship and launched my own BYOB painting party business in the Lehigh Valley, PA.
 After three action-packed years of managing, marketing, instructing, funding, building and learning, my studio was acquired by Painting with a Twist (the industry leader), which long story short, now means that I can again focus 100% on what I love and do best.
 Design.